liyu95/SupportNet/README.md

 The experimental results were recorded in *level_1_result.md*.

 ### For HeLa and BreakHis Datasets
-The code the result are recorded in the submodule *myIL*.
+The code the result are in the submodule *myIL*.
 It's written using Jupyter Notebook.
 Every code and result were thus recorded.